sportsbet/react-native-ultra-picker-ios/README.md

 Picker from React-Native (at the time of writing) only supports a single column.
 This native component allows for n columns and an optional Close Bar, with callbacks for `onClose` and `onChanged`.

+# Version 0.1.8

+- Fixes a bug that was triggered after presenting a picker when another picker has been already presented and the second one has less sections than the first.
+- Updated example app to support RN 57

 # Version 0.1.5

 - Minimum React-Native version: 0.48.1